Quansight-Labs/free-threaded-compatibility/docs/porting.md

 introducing the possibility of data races in native extensions and race conditions that are impossible when the GIL is enabled.

 Ideally it should be possible to add safety without adding any performance cost.
 This may be impossible in the real world but is the ideal goal.
 You should benchmark to check that single-threaded performance is not seriously impacted by work to improve thread safety.
 It may be possible to set things up so that single-threaded users of your library can find ways to avoid paying the cost of synchronization.

-If there is no way to add zero-cost thread-safety but the GIL is sufficient to prevent races on the GIL-enabled build, consider adding logic that only triggers if the GIL is disabled at runtime:
+If there is no way to add zero-cost thread-safety but the GIL is sufficient to prevent races on the GIL-enabled build, consider adding logic that only triggers if the GIL is disabled at runtime or only triggers on the free-threaded build:

 ```python
 import sys